codewars/docs/content/authoring/kata/create-first-kata.md

 - Getting more experienced will help you *understand* how hard your kata is, so that you can tune your kata to your desire easily.
 - As you train more, you tend to know what the most efficient solution for a kata is.
 This is crucial to performance and golf katas: you don't want to make a performance kata when you can only write sub-par solutions!
 You'll get pwned hard by veterans ;-)
 - Actually encountering kata issues and looking at comment sections will let you understand the common issues people will raise.
-Learn from the history, and don't make the same mistake again!
+Learn from history and don't make the same mistake again!
-- Looking at solutions (and more importantly, solution comment sections) will give you insight to what'd be good practice
+- Looking at solutions (and more importantly, solution comment sections) will give you insight to what constitutes good practice
 - It also allows you to see how others write their tests.
-Writing good tests are **hard**, especially if your kata is also hard.
+Writing good tests is**hard**, especially if your kata is also hard.

 ## Stick to the intent, focus on one key thing per kata

-If you ask people to do 10 katas about 10 different things, that's okay.
+If you ask people to do 10 kata about 10 different things, that's okay.

 But if you ask people to do 1 kata which needs to do 10 different things depending on some arbitrary conditions, nobody will ever like the kata.
-Juggling 10 object at once is not fun.
+Juggling 10 objects at once is not fun.

-This often happens for unbalanced katas - while they're asking for doing one thing, because of how the kata is written the actual difficulty lies on something **completely unrelated** to the proposed intent of the kata itself, e.g doing a task with a very unnatural and hard to work with input format.
+This often happens for unbalanced kata - while they're asking for one thing, because of how the kata is written the actual difficulty lies on something **completely unrelated** to the proposed intent of the kata itself, e.g doing a task with a very unnatural and hard to work with input format.

 If you find that your kata is too long, mostly from these symptoms:
 - your kata has a very long description